 I cannot be left alone with a pot of precooked beans.

-I still catch myself eating as many cooked beans as possible before reducing them to the puree that will then be liquefied, seasoned and turned into our famous sòs pwa.
+I still catch myself eating as many cooked beans as possible before reducing them to the puree that will then be liquified, seasoned and turned into our famous sòs pwa.
 So beloved readers, consider yourselves warned.
 If you ever invite me over for dinner, please abstain from puréeing all the beans in your sòs pwa.
 Leave enough for my palate to be pleased.
 Who knows?
 I might even sing your praises on this blog one day.